marshallswain/feathers-pinia/docs/migrate/from-v0.md

 ## Global State Exports Removed

-Any API involving global state has been removed.
+Any API involving global state has been removed and moved into the Feathers-Pinia Client.
 This includes

 - the `clients` export
 - the `models` export

 ## Service Store Changes

-- `clientAlias` has been removed.
+- `clientAlias` has been removed, since the store only receives data from the Feathers Client.
-- `servicePath` has been removed.
-Pass the `service` object, instead.
+- `servicePath` has been removed, since the store only receives data from the Feathers Client.
+- `service` has been removed, since the store only receives data from the Feathers Client.
 - `tempIdField` has been removed.
 The value is hard-coded to `__tempId`.
 - `eventLocksById` has been renamed to `eventLocks`.
 - `pendingById` has been split into several objects by method name: